intercontinental-academia/intercontinental-academia.github.io/content/Chairs/boucekkine.md

 firstname: Raouf
 lastname: Boucekkine
 image: "/boucekkine-1.jpg"
-title_and_institution: Professor, Aix-Marseille School of Economics and Special Counsellor to the French Network of Institutes for Advanced Study
+title_and_institution: Professor, Rennes School of Business & Aix-Marseille School of Economics
 presentation: 'Raouf Boucekkine is an economist whose main areas of expertise are growth and development, demography, sustainable growth, political economy, operation research, and international macroeconomics.
 Formerly director of the Institute for